-The DHCP (Dynamic Host Configuration Protocol) Service lets you connect your computer via Ethernet to MITnet from a variety of sites on campus without reconfiguring your computer's network settings each time you move it to a new location.
+The DHCP (Dynamic Host Configuration Protocol) Service lets you connect your computer via Ethernet to MITnet from on campus without reconfiguring your computer's network settings if you move it to a new location.

 MIT faculty, staff and students are eligible to use this service, as well as MIT visitors who are granted 14 days of access during a 12-month period, in increments of 1 - 5 days per visit.

-To register your device for DHCP service, you will need an Ethernet Network Interface Card (NIC).
+To register your device for DHCP service, you will need an Ethernet Network Interface Card (NIC) and network cable.

 There are two options.
 See Guidelines for DHCP registration before choosing an option.